CleverCloud/clever-components/docs/adr/adr-0027-enabling-type-checking.md

 We only use the parts of TypeScript we need.

 The TypeScript project is composed of many things:
-- a bundler (to some extent),
+- A bundler (to some extent),
-- a transpiler,
+- A transpiler,
-- a syntax,
+- A syntax,
-- a type checker.
+- A type checker.

 We prefer having as little adherence to our dependencies as possible and relying on all the features of TypeScript would mean tying our codebase to this tool.